 While I do love that sauce (because it’s super creamy), I also want substance, meaning lots of veggies.
 I started making my own and it’s delicious!
 Plus, you know that homemade is always best.

-So, what makes homemade vegetarian korma so great?
+So, what makes homemade veggie korma so great?

 - It’s made in one pot.